 If you'd like to see how I drew this one, you can watch the time-lapse below:

-This was created in Procreate with an iPad Pro and Apple Pencil, using the Procreate Pencil brush for sketching, the Rusty Nib 1 brush for linework, the Syrup brush for fills, the Rough Dot Shader 45/Light brush for shading, and the Worn 1 Subtle brush for adding some distress to the image.
+This was created in Procreate with an iPad Pro and Apple Pencil, using the Procreate Pencil brush for sketching, the Syrup brush for linework, and the Soft air brush for the background gradient.

 If you'd like to see how I drew this one, you can watch the time-lapse below: